Category: Concert Series ” Echo of the Unheard”

 Concert Series ” Echo of the Unheard” | October 15th, 2025 | works by Hans Winterberg

 A concert evening dedicated to the chamber music works of the composer Hans Winterberg (1901-1991).
-Under the title “Echo of the Unheard”, a selection of his works will be interpreted by students of the mdw.
+Under the title “Echo of the Unheard”, a selection of his works was interpreted by students of the mdw.

 Born in Prague, Winterberg’s artistic career was severely impaired by persecution, deportation and exile.
 As a Jewish composer, he survived Theresienstadt and emigrated to Germany in 1947, where he had to re-establish himself as a musician under difficult circumstances.
 It was only decades after his death that a rediscovery of his work began – initiated by his grandson Peter Kreitmeir and supported by the Exilarte Center of the mdw in collaboration with the music publisher Boosey & Hawkes.

-Katja Kaiser, archivist at the Exilarte Center, curates the program and leads through the evening.
+Katja Kaiser, archivist at the Exilarte Center, curated the program and led through the evening.

 Wednesday, October 15th, 2025 at 7:00 p.m